-In consultation with their advisor or program coordinator, students are strongly encouraged to pursue a minor in an area complementary to the major and their own interests.
-Suggested minors include, but are not limited to, Writing, Literature, Art, History, American Studies, Communication, Music, Political Science, Spanish, Theatre, and Women's Studies.
+Note: In addition to a major, a student may select a minor.
+Courses taken for a minor reduce the number of general electives a student must take.
+Suggested minors include, but are not limited to, Art, Communication, English, Political Science, Spanish, Theatre, and Women's Studies.